keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 Grant summarizes the life of Luther and Calvin and the apparently insignificant achievements of the first pioneers of the movement.

-He argues from Domine(sp?) there are four phases of a movement:
+He argues from the French author Domine(sp?) there are four phases of a movement:

 1. Pioneers -- jeremiads, fulminations, controversies (Luther)
 2. Foundations -- Nehemiahs, depth, pastoral care, dogmatics (Calvin)